 The health office is staffed by a full time RN and a part time health aide.
-The nurse is available to administer medical assistance and first aid and dispense medication as directed by the physician and parent to students during the school day.
+The nurse is available to administer medical assistance and first aid and dispense medication as directed by the physician and parent to students during the regular school day.
 She will develop individual health plans for students with chronic health conditions or handicaps.
 We maintain health records and make sure all state required physicals and immunizations are up to date.
 We will perform state mandated health screenings for vision, hearing, and scoliosis.
 Please notify the nurse of any health updates throughout the year.
-If there is any medical information you would like the nurse to be aware of, please feel free to contact us.
+If there is any medical information you would like the nurse to be aware of, please feel free to contact her.

-Tina Bennett, RN; Jennifer Norton, HA
+Tina Bennett, RN;

 Student Illness Guidelines

 - A temperature of 100 degrees or greater.
-Students must be fever-free without use of fever-reducing medication for a minimum of 24 hours before returning to school.
+Students must be fever-free without use of medication for a minimum of 24 hours before returning to school.